✨🎤 The CyberCup Show returns on 13 February 2026!

 • 10,000+ users engaged on the platform

-• 100,000+ competition rounds played
+• 100,000+ competition matches played

-• 100% of entities reached (Regional banks + subsidiaries)
+• 100% of entities reached (regional banks + subsidiaries)

-The results: A transformation of the Group's cyber culture
+The Results: A Transformation of the Group's Cyber Culture

 The figures speak for themselves:

-• 100,000+ rounds played: demonstration of ongoing engagement, not a one-off
+• 100,000+ matches played: Demonstrating repeated engagement, not a one-off

-Qualitative and cultural impact
+Qualitative and Cultural Impact

-For employees
+For Employees

-• Team cohesion: competitions create shared moments
+• Team Cohesion: Competitions create sharing moments

 For the Group Cyber Directorate (CASA)

-• Proven scalability: ability to orchestrate a massive initiative successfully
+• Proven Scalability: Ability to successfully orchestrate a massive initiative

-Testimonial from the Head of Cyber Awareness
+Testimony from the Head of Cyber Awareness

 Catherine Fourquier, Head of Cyber Awareness, Crédit Agricole

-• Measurable engagement, exceeding previous campaigns
+• Measurable and superior engagement compared to previous campaigns

 • Tangible ROI in terms of participation and memorisation

-🎯 INSIGHT FOR CISOs
+🎯 LESSON FOR CISOs

-Sectoral applicability
+Sectoral Applicability

-Banking and insurance sector
+Banking and Insurance Sector

-• Banking groups with branch networks
+• Banking groups with agency networks

 • Insurance companies with business subsidiaries